GamesTrap/GamesTrap/README.md

 ## I'm a Game/Engine Developer!

 - 🎮 I'm currently working on a Game Engine [TRAP™][enginewebsite]!
-- ⚡ I'm currently learning about the new C++20 features
+- ⚡ I'm currently learning about the exotic features of the Vulkan® API (Mesh shading, RayTracing)
-- 🥅 2021 Goals: Finish porting TRAP™ to Vulkan® API 1.2
+- 🥅 2022 Goals: Bringing TRAP™ back to GitHub
 - 🇯🇵 Fun fact: I'm currently learning Japanese/日本語

 ### Connect with me: